cpslab-asu/psy-taliro/docs/quickstart.rst

 ^^^^^^^^^^^^^^

 A specification represents a requirement of the system being tested.
-PSY-TaLiRo provides three different specifications implemented using two different libraries.
+PSY-TaLiRo provides three different specifications implemented using two different backends.
 The first library is `TLTK <https://bitbucket.org/versyslab/tltk/src/master/>`_ which is used to implement the :ref:`TLTK <tltk>` specification.
 The second library is `RTAMT <https://github.com/nickovic/rtamt>`_ which is used to implement the :ref:`RTAMT Dense <rtamt_dense>` and